 - Remove from the pan: Remove the spinach from the pan and spread it out on a plate so the steam evaporates and it cools.

-- Squeeze the spinach (optional): If you are using the spinach in a recipe such as a quiche or as a filling, you will need to squeeze out any excess water.
-Once the spinach has cooled, gather it into a ball and squeeze as hard as you can.
+- Squeeze the spinach (optional): Once the spinach has cooled, gather it into a ball and squeeze as hard as you can.
 Be sure to do this standing over the sink or, if you want to save the spinach juice, into a bowl.
-You may have to do this in batches.
-Or you use a use a potato ricer if you have one.
+You may have to do this in batches, or you use a use a potato ricer if you have one.